XOP/css-codeguide/README.md

 > Documentation for coding and maintaining the most transparent CSS.
 > It is bringing the experience of multiple front-end teams.

-Current code guide is designed for experienced developers in the first place, but hopefully could be a great source of knowledge for the beginners.
+Current code guide is designed for **experienced developers** in the first place, but hopefully could be a great source of knowledge for the beginners.

-It **doesn't cover topics on CSS fundamentals, selector performance or methodologies**.
-On the other hand it touches different aspects of CSS and provides recommendation on best practicies.

 Basically this documentation is about how to work in team with 250+ style files and feel comfortable about that.

+Please be aware, that CSS fundamentals, selector performance or other common topics are not the part of this guide.
+On the other hand there will be reviewed different aspects of CSS described with practical examples, recommendations and best practicies.

 > All along the text there will be links to examples folder.
 > In most cases it is invaluable for understanding the picture in total,
-> so check it out before further reading and keep opened just in case.
+> so check it out before further reading and keep them opened just in case.

 Let's get started!